-Where the bonds are subject to the Book-Entry Transfer Act, which is typical for public debt offerings, DVP settlement is available.
+Where the bonds are subject to the Book-Entry Transfer Act, which is typical for public debt offerings, delivery versus payment settlement is available.
 In this case, at least four business days are required from the pricing date until the closing date.
 There are no global or individual notes under this system.